LLNL/RAJA/docs/sphinx/user_guide/tutorial/atomic_histogram.rst

 working code for the examples discussed in this section.

 The example uses an integer array of length 'N' randomly initialized with values in the interval [0, M).
+Each kernel iterates over the array and accumulates the number of occurrences of each value in [0, M) in another array named 'hist'.

 .. literalinclude:: ../../../../exercises/atomic-histogram_solution.cpp
    :start-after: _array_atomic_histogram_start
    :end-before: _array_atomic_histogram_end
    :language: C++

-While iterating over the array, the kernel accumulates the number of occurrences of each value in the array in another array named 'hist' using atomic add operations.
-Atomic operations allow one to update a memory location referenced by a specific address in parallel without data races.
+The kernels use atomic operations for the accumulation, which allow one to update a memory location referenced by a specific address in parallel without data races.
 The example shows how to use RAJA portable atomic operations and that they are used similarly for different programming model